What is Early Intervention?

 For registration or enquiries please contact us at 6397 7073 / 6397 6607 or email@example.com

-Thomson Paediatric Centre (The Child Development Centre)’s Early Intervention Programme is now one of the approved Enhanced Pilot for Private Intervention Providers (PPIP).
+SBCC (Child Development)’s Early Intervention Programme (EIP) is now one of the approved providers for the Enhanced Pilot for Private Intervention Providers (PPIP) Scheme.

 The subsidy will help parents to defray the cost of enrolling their children in selected Private Intervention Centres (PICs).